microsoft/WhatTheHack/099-IoTEdge/README.md

 ## Introduction

-This hack will work throgh a scenario where a factory...
+This hack will work through a scenario where a factory...

 This hack includes presentations that feature lectures introducing key topics associated with each challenge.
 It is recommended that the host present each lecture before attendees kick off that challenge.

 ## Learning Objectives

+In this hack you will solve common challenges for companies planning to use Azure IoT in Industrial IoT scenarios.
+This includes:

 **(TBD)**

-In this hack you will *olve common challenges for companies migrating to the cloud.

 1. Migrating to the cloud.
 1. Containerizing an application.
 1. Serverless-izing your application.
 1. DevOps-ing your application.

 ## Challenges